When California’s criminal justice system gets things wrong, we’re here to fight back to make it right.

-For more information on the specific procedures involved in the appeal process, please review our article on California’s Appeal Process.
+For more information on the specific procedures involved in the appeal process, including time limits for oral arguments, please review our article on California’s Appeal Process.

 When you file a Notice of Appeal it doesn’t necessarily extend or postpone your criminal sentence.
 If you were sentenced to county jail or state prison, you may ask the trial court to

 If the judge placed you on probation…and ordered you to complete certain terms and conditions…you must ask that he/she postpone your compliance (otherwise known as a “stay” of execution).

 If you believe the court unfairly denied either of these requests, you may appeal those issues to the Court of Appeal as well.6

 Because a felony appeal is not a new trial, the Court of Appeal must evaluate the merits of your claim by reviewing the records from the lower court.
 These “records” include

 - a clerk’s transcript (that is, the written materials that have been filed or received in connection with the case, such as the accusatory pleading and any amendments, exhibits, any written communications between the judge and jury, and the court minutes), and

 - a reporter’s transcript (that is, the court reporter’s transcription of the oral proceedings).7